-Alex Trebek Appears With Wife Jean At Daytime Emmy Awards
+Alex Trebek Appears With Wife, Jean, At Daytime Emmy Awards

 In a video announcement, the TV game show host mentioned that while his prognosis was poor, he would not let the low odds keep him from fighting cancer.
 He also noted that he would host Jeopardy! for as long as possible.

-“Hi everyone, I just wanna take a few moments to say thanks to the – believe it or not – hundreds of thousands of people who have sent in tweets, texts, emails, cards, and letters wishing me well following my recent health announcement.”
+“Hi everyone, I just wanna take a few moments to say thanks to the — believe it or not — hundreds of thousands of people who have sent in tweets, texts, emails, cards, and letters wishing me well following my recent health announcement.

 “…I did want you to know that I do read everything I receive and I am thankful for the kind words, the prayers, and the advice you have offered, and I’m extremely touched by the warmth you have expressed in your comments to me.”